It's time for a new version of Android, and that means I also get to make my yearly predictions about updates. Fun times!

 Since we're here because we are interested in Android, and most of us like to have a little fun, let's jump right in and answer the million dollar question — will my phone get updated to Android 7.x Nougat?

 We'll start with the easy ones.
 Nexus phones aren't actually built by Google, but they are built to Google's specifications and they have absolute control over all of the software.
 They also aren't afraid to disappoint and tell us which phones are getting updated, and which phones are not.

 - The Nexus 6 has been updated to Android Nougat.
 It will be updated to Android 7.1.1 in early January.

-- The Nexus 5X will be updated to Android Nougat.
+- The Nexus 5X has been updated to Android Nougat.

-- The Nexus 6P will be updated to Android Nougat.
+- The Nexus 6P has been updated to Android Nougat.

 - Android One models will be updated to Android Nougat.

-- On the non-phone side, the Nexus 9 will be updated to Android Nougat.
+- On the non-phone side, the Nexus 9 has been updated to Android Nougat.
 The same goes for the Nexus Player.

 Android's elephant in the room, Samsung sells about as many Android phones as everyone else combined.
 A lot of those phones are ones nobody expects to be updated, and a good many of them are models none of us knows a lot about.
 These phones and the low-end models from other companies are the new flip phone.
 A lot of people buy them because they are cheap, and they look good compared to a phone with a tiny screen and a number pad.
 We're not going to go there, and if any of those phones get updated we're happy and surprised.

-- The Galaxy S7 and Galaxy S7 edge will be upgraded to Android Nougat.
+- The Galaxy S7 and Galaxy S7 edge will be upgraded to Android Nougat after a beta period.